Standard Door Sizes

 Door frames can be supplied pre-assembled or in component parts which can be cut to size, to fit all door sizes.

-We would always advise using the services of a professional Joiner, as fitting a door frame is precise work and is trickier than it looks.
+We would always advise using professional joinery services, as fitting a door frame is precise work and is trickier than it looks.

 How do I measure for a double door?